-We approached at Newcastle upon Tyne on Saturday 8th July at 4:50.
-After short walking down the city centre and breakfast we went to the first train towards Carlisle at 6:30, which took us to Halfwhistle.
-After short walking and hitchiking we reached Hadrian’s Wall, which spreads on south border of Northumberland National Park (Pic.
+We approached Newcastle upon Tyne on Saturday 8th July at 4:50.
+After short walking down the city center and breakfast we went to the first train towards Carlisle at 6:30, which took us to Haltwhistle.
+After short walking and hitchhiking we reached Hadrian’s Wall, which spreads on the south border of Northumberland National Park (Pic.
 1,2).

 roman miles (117,5km) (Pic.
 3).

-The Roman Wall had a stone base and a stone wall and contains a forts about every five roman miles.
+The Roman Wall had a stone base and a stone wall and contains a fort about every five Roman miles.
 It contains 80 small gated milecastle fortlets also (Pic.
 2,3).

 because north hillsides are very steep and hard to reach by enemies.

-The main purpose of constructiuon was “separation the Romans from the barbarians”.
+The main purpose of construction was “separation the Romans from the barbarians”.

 Everybody, who saw Hadrian’s Wall, could see the Vallum too (Pic.
 2,4).